-I could find no similar, recent studies in the UK, but I was interested in this idea of the writing of the thesis as being "located outside of the disciplinary knowledge-making practices."
-I looked at some of the "essential" readings we ask our students to undertake in relation to methodology and I wanted to think about the extent to which the act of writing was linked to the idea of different research paradigms - how writing was linked to the disciplines of methodology.
-My focus for reading these "essential" readings was whether in discussing philosophy and underpinning epistemological assumptions, the books would also explore how this knowledge was represented in writing.
-If, for argument's sake, a researcher, adopting the typology of paradigms outlined by Kivunja and Kuyini (2017), located their thesis within constructivism with a "subjectivist epistemology," then, accordingly, the act of writing that thesis would need to bring the subjective nature of its own statements into the text itself.
+I could find no similar, recent studies in the UK, but I was interested in this idea of the writing of the thesis as being "located outside of the disciplinary knowledge-making practices".
+I looked at some of the essential readings we ask our students to undertake in relation to methodology and I wanted to think about the extent to which the act of writing was linked to the idea of different research paradigms - how writing was linked to the disciplines of methodology.
+My focus for reading these essential readings was whether in discussing philosophy and underpinning epistemological assumptions, the books would also explore how this knowledge was represented in writing.
+If, for argument's sake, a researcher, adopting the typology of paradigms outlined by Kivunja and Kuyini (2017), located their thesis within constructivism with a "subjectivist epistemology", then, accordingly, the act of writing that thesis would need to bring the subjective nature of its own statements into the text itself.
 Wouldn't it?

-"So, here's another beginning."
-I picked a book regarded as "essential" for our doctoral students and which I decided must be essential because it was now in its 8th edition - Cohen, L., Manion, L., and Morrison, K. (2018) Research Methods in Education.
-The book runs to 916 pages, starting with paradigms, moving onto methodologies, then data collection and finishing with "Part 5: data analysis and reporting."
-The use of the term "reporting" I found interesting, suggesting as it does, that the act of writing is straightforward, the utterances "denotative" and, from Lyotard's (1984) perspective, obscuring of metaprescriptive rules.
+So here's another beginning.
+I picked a book regarded as essential for our doctoral students and which I decided must be essential because it was now in its 8th edition - Cohen, L., Manion, L., and Morrison, K. (2018) Research Methods in Education.
+The book runs to 916 pages, starting with paradigms, moving onto methodologies, then data collection and finishing with "Part 5: data analysis and reporting".
+The use of the term 'reporting' I found interesting, suggesting as it does, that the act of writing is straightforward, the utterances "denotative" and, from Lyotard's (1984) perspective, obscuring of metaprescriptive rules.
 When reading through Part 5, I could find no content which problematised the act of writing itself.

-I picked up another essential book, now in its 5th edition - Denzin and Lincoln (2018) The Sage Handbook of Qualitative Research.
+I picked up another essential book, now in its 5th edition - Denzin, N.K., and Lincoln, Y.S.
+(2018) The Sage Handbook of Qualitative Research.
 A slightly longer read - 955 pages - and following a similar structure to the last.
 The wording of the final section, however, was far less denotative, demonstrating an understanding of the relationship between paradigms and the writing of research - "Part V: The art and practices of interpretation, evaluation, and representing".
-In this section, there is one key chapter which explicitly discusses the form of writing a thesis, insisting, for example, that a criterion for reviewing ethnographic research papers should be whether the "piece succeeds aesthetically" (Richardson & Adams, 2018, p.
-823).
+In this section, there is one key chapter which explicitly discusses the form of writing a thesis, insisting, for example, that a criterion for reviewing ethnographic research papers should be whether or not the "piece succeeds aesthetically" (Richardson and Adams, 2018, p.823).

-A final book I picked up was in its fourth edition and focusses in on "Part 5" of the books discussed above - Miles, Huberman, and Saldaña (2014) Qualitative Data Analysis A Methods Sourcebook.
-This book has 357 pages and devotes one and a half of them to "Traditional" and "Progressive" "Presentation Modes" (Miles et al., 2014, pp. 326-327).
-Having adopted a denotative approach throughout, towards the end Miles, Huberman and Saldaña acknowledge that "Reports can go beyond words" (2014, p.
-327).
-This is an interesting denotative utterance for, I would argue, the idea of a report has denotative connotations which would need destabilising before a report could go "beyond words."
+A final book I picked up was in its fourth edition and focusses in on "Part 5" of the books discussed above - Miles, M.B., Huberman, A.M., and Saldana, J. (2014) Qualitative Data Analysis A Methods Sourcebook.
+This book has 357 pages and devotes one and a half of them to "Traditional" and "Progressive" "Presentation Modes" (Miles, Huberman and Saldana, 2014, pp.326-7).
+Having adopted a denotative approach throughout, towards the end Miles, Huberman and Saldana acknowledge that "Reports can go beyond words" (2014, p.327).
+This is in itself an interesting denotative utterance for, I would argue, the idea of a report has denotative connotations which would need destabilising before a report could go beyond words.